outofcoffee/imposter/docs/request_matching.md

 You can match resources using expressions, using the [template syntax](./templates.md).
 This provides a powerful way to match against request attributes (including headers, path parameters, query parameters, or body content) as well as store items (including the `request` store).

-Specify the match configuration using the `evals` property of a resource.
-Each eval matcher consists of an expression to evaluate, an operator, and a value to match against.
+Specify the match configuration using the `allOf` property of a resource.
+Each matcher consists of an expression to evaluate, an operator, and a value to match against.
+All expressions must evaluate to true for the resource to be matched.

 For example: